Court-martial of James, Lord Gambier: Verdict

-Following the verdict, Curtis ceremonially returned Gambier's sword, surrendered to the court at the start of proceedings, at which Gambier thanked him and the panel for the "obliging manner in which you have conveyed to me their sentiments."
+Following the verdict, Curtis ceremonially returned Gambier's sword which had been surrendered to the court at the start of proceedings, at which Gambier thanked him and the panel for the "obliging manner in which you have conveyed to me their sentiments".

 Aftermath

 Gambier's exoneration was reported in much of the British press, who had followed the trial closely, particularly in The Times, and broad public support for Cochrane remained strong.
 The effect in the Navy however was quite the opposite; Admiral James Bowen wrote "It will be a lesson to restless and inexperienced young officers not to hazard a mischievous opinion", and Lord Collingwood, a patron of Cochrane, hoped that the verdict would free him of bad influences.
-Cochrane was "to all intents and purposes, officially disgraced", he later wrote that the effect was that "From this time forward I never trod the deck of a British ship of war at sea, as her commander, till thirty-nine years afterwards".
+Cochrane was "to all intents and purposes, officially disgraced"; he later wrote that the effect was that "From this time forward I never trod the deck of a British ship of war at sea, as her commander, till thirty-nine years afterwards".

 In January 1810 the vote of official thanks to Gambier went ahead in Parliament, passing with 161 votes to 39, Cochrane leading the Radical faction in opposition and succeeding in getting the minutes of the court-martial produced in Parliament.
 Separate votes of thanks to the officers and the seamen of the fleet both passed unanimously.
 Congratulations were sent to Gambier on his legal defence and subsequent victory from allies such as William Wilberforce of the Church Missionary Society and Hannah More of the Blue Stockings Society.
 Gambier retained command of the Channel Fleet until 1811, when he returned to shore service.
 He died in 1833 as a Knight Grand Cross of the Order of the Bath and an Admiral of the Fleet.
 The effect on Cochrane was profound; one biographer has written that this trial "deeply embittered" Cochrane, whose "natural boldness and insubordination was to be transformed into a streak of foolhardiness and even quixotic eccentricity.
-It was the turning point of his life."
+It was the turning point of his life".
 He was ordered to return to service with the Mediterranean Fleet, but refused, becoming a constant irritant to the Admiralty in Parliament.
 In 1813 he was called for service in the War of 1812, but shortly thereafter was implicated in the Great Stock Exchange Fraud of 1814.
 He was tried, convicted and disgraced.
-In his later career he found success serving in the Chilean Navy, the Brazilian Navy and as commander-in-chief of the Greek Navy during the Greek War of Independence.
-He was finally reinstated to the Royal Navy in 1832 after a pardon from King William IV, and served until his death in 1833.
+In his later career he found success serving in the Chilean Navy, the Imperial Brazilian Navy and as commander-in-chief of the Hellenic Navy during the Greek War of Independence.
+He was finally reinstated to the Royal Navy in 1832 after a pardon from King William IV, and served until his death in 1860.